notDevDeveloper/Progate/README.md

 # ruby-learning
-This repository is Ruby for my studying.
+The repository is for learning Ruby on Progate.